If you are a real estate agent, you are probably swamped trying to build your business.

 Why are rentals so great?
-You get cash, appreciation, tenants paying your mortgage and tax benefits to boot.
+You get cash flow, appreciation, tenants paying your mortgage and tax benefits to boot.
 And they also act as an inflation hedge because property values and rents rise with inflation, while your mortgage payments stay the same (if you get a fixed rate loan).

 Why Rental Investing Is Especially Well-Suited For Real Estate Agents

 Look, you are already in the business of real estate.
 You have access to incredibly valuable information and tools that the rest of the population does not have.
 They include:

 - MLS data (this is huge – you can use this powerful tool to find great deals, motivated sellers, etc.)